 For those who fly Southwest Airlines frequently and are members of the Rapid Rewards loyalty program, adding the Southwest Rapid Rewards® Premier Credit Card to your wallet can help pad your Rapid Rewards mileage bank.

-It offers a sign-up bonus where you can earn 40,000 points after you spend $1,000 on purchases in the first 3 months your account is open.
+It offers a sign-up bonus where you can earn up to 75,000 points. earn 40,000 points after you spend $1,000 on purchases in the first 3 months your account is open. plus, earn 35,000 points after you spend $5,000 on purchases in the first 6 months your account is open.
 You can also earn bonus points each year on your cardmember anniversary, and earn tier qualifying points toward A-List status.
 Still, you should also be aware that the card does charge a $99 annual fee.

 We’ll break down whether you’re eligible for the sign-up bonus, ways you can use your points and other factors to consider when evaluating whether this card is right for you.